How do ADAS systems ensure accuracy and reliability in their decision-making processes?

 Certainly!
 Many car manufacturers offer Advanced Driver Assistance Systems (ADAS) features in their vehicles, with some variation in the specific features and their implementation.
 Here are a few examples of ADAS features in different car models:

-- Tesla Model
+Tesla Model S:

 Autopilot: Combines adaptive cruise control, traffic-aware cruise control, and autosteer capabilities to maintain a safe distance from other vehicles and stay within the lane.